isomerpages/moe-methodistgirlssch/_admissions/Awards and Scholarships/MGS Special Awards and Scholarships.md

 ## Jumabhoy Award

-Given to an outstanding current Secondary/Year Four student in recognition of her academic progress, sterling performance in CCA and service to the community.
+The Jumabhoy Award is presented to an outstanding current Secondary/Year Four student in recognition of her academic progress, sterling performance in CCA and service to the community.

-*The Jumabhoy family is a dedicated supporter of education-centric philanthropic initiatives and believes strongly in giving back to the community.*

 ## Outstanding Sportsgirl Award